-17/3/20 Due to the ongoing coronavirus situation and based on government advice, all Staffordshire and Stoke-on-Trent School Games Inter School District qualifiers and County Finals are postponed until further notice.
-Please check our twitter feed for further updates.
+Based on government advice, all Staffordshire and Stoke-on-Trent School Games Inter School District qualifiers and County Finals are postponed until further notice.

 School Games 2019 - Videos of the day

 You can watch what happened at the event and interviews by the media volunteers here.

 Also, you can watch the entire opening ceremony here.

 Want to find out how your school or area did this year?
 Check out the full event results.

 School Games 2019 – What will this year’s event have in store?

 On Friday 28th June 2019, the Staffordshire and Stoke-on-Trent School Games will be taking over Keele University for the day!
 Read more here.